bashup/doco/doco.md

 #### `--with-default` *alias [subcommand args...]*

-Invoke *subcommand args...*, adding *alias* to the current service set if the current set is empty.  *alias* can be nonexistent or empty, so you may wish to follow this option with `--require-services` to verify the new count.
+Invoke `doco` *subcommand args...*, adding *alias* to the current service set if the current set is empty.  *alias* can be nonexistent or empty, so you may wish to follow this option with `--require-services` to verify the new count.

 ```shell
 doco.--with-default() {